mikeoleary/azure-f5-palo/README.md

 ## Instructions to deploy
 To deploy via Powershell, download the file Deploy_via_Powershell.ps1 and run a command similar to the following:
-`<.\Deploy_via_PS.ps1 -adminUsername azureuser -adminPasswordOrKey MYPASSWORD -dnsLabel SOMEUNIQUEVALUE -resourceGroupName YOUR-RESOURCE-GROUP>`
+`.\Deploy_via_PS.ps1 -adminUsername azureuser -adminPasswordOrKey MY-PASSWORD -dnsLabel SOME-UNIQUE-VALUE -resourceGroupName YOUR-RESOURCE-GROUP`

 ## High Availability
 This set of templates will automatically configure HA via Azure Load Balancers.